 Understanding Racial Equity

-Through this workshop, groups will gain a better foundational understanding of race and how they can use these learnings to move towards racial equity.
-YW Boston facilitators will introduce key terminology and concepts, including frameworks in which race operates.
-Participants will be able to reflect on identities individually, in affinity groups, and as a large group in a safe and structured environment.
+This workshop provides a comprehensive foundational understanding of race and racial equity.
+YW Boston’s expert facilitators introduce key terminology and concepts, including frameworks in which race operates.
+Participants reflect on identities individually, in affinity groups, and as a large group in a safe and structured environment.
+The workshop emphasizes using these learnings to move beyond knowledge and towards action.
 Learn More.

 YW Boston suggests completing the following workshop prior to Implicit Bias: Understanding Racial Equity or Understanding Social Identity